>

 Organizational History

-Grady Graduates have had varied, successful professional lives, and a number were pioneering African American women in their achievements.
-Many earned advanced degrees, and some entered research or education; others have had administrative careers in health care and nonprofit organizations; and still others undertook second careers in or out of health care.
-Numerous Grady Graduates have had distinguished careers in nursing, including at Grady Hospital, and several attained important leadership positions in the profession, including the first African American presidents of the Georgia Nurses Association and the Michigan Nurses Association.
-Verdelle Brim Bellamy, an early organizer of the Conclave, later served as President of the Georgia Board of Nursing, the very board whose exclusionary policies Mrs. Andrews had fought.
-The Conclave's first Honorary Member was another pioneering African American nurse, Mrs. Mabel K. Staupers, the first Executive and last President of the National Association of Colored Graduate Nurses, the professional organization that achieved integration of the American Nurses Association.
+Grady graduates have had varied and successful professional lives, with many pioneering African American women in their fields.
+Many earned advanced degrees, with some entering research or education, others pursuing administrative careers in healthcare and nonprofit organizations, and still others undertaking second careers.
+Numerous Grady graduates have had distinguished nursing careers, including at Grady Hospital, and several attained leadership positions, such as the first African American presidents of the Georgia Nurses Association and the Michigan Nurses Association.
+Verdelle Brim Bellamy, an early organizer of the Conclave, later served as President of the Georgia Board of Nursing, the same board whose exclusionary policies Mrs. Andrews had fought.
+The Conclave's first honorary member was Mrs. Mabel K. Staupers, a pioneering African American nurse and the first Executive and last President of the National Association of Colored Graduate Nurses, the organization that achieved the integration of the American Nurses Association.

-The biennial conclave provides Grady Graduates with an opportunity to meet for serious discussion of issues as health care and society continue to evolve.
-From its inception, the Conclave has also addressed recruitment, retention and development of African Americans in the nursing profession.
-It grants scholarships to nursing students, and at the convention, workshops provide members with an opportunity for continuing education.
+The biennial Conclave provides Grady graduates with the opportunity to meet and discuss issues as healthcare and society continue to evolve.
+From its inception, the Conclave has also addressed recruitment, retention, and development of African Americans in the nursing profession.
+It grants scholarships to nursing students, and its conventions feature workshops for continuing education.
 Topics over the years have included geriatric care, AIDS, substance abuse, and information technology.
-Fellowship is another important purpose of the National Conclave of Grady Graduate Nurses, and the meetings provide the nurses with the opportunity to socialize, to share their memories of Grady, to celebrate their accomplishments, and to look to their profession's future.
+Fellowship is another important purpose of the National Conclave of Grady Graduate Nurses, offering members the chance to socialize, share memories of Grady, celebrate their accomplishments, and look to the future of their profession.

 Extent